 State.

-Indian tribe other than in Alaska.
+Federally recognized Indian Tribe other than in Alaska.
 (The exclusion of Tribes from Alaska, with the exception of the Metlakatla Indian Community as noted below, from Brownfields Grant eligibility is statutory at CERCLA § 104(k)(1)).
-Intertribal Consortia, comprised of eligible Indian tribes, are eligible for funding in accordance with EPA’s policy for funding intertribal consortia published in the Federal Register on November 4, 2002, at 67 Fed.
+Intertribal Consortia, comprised of eligible Indian Tribes, are eligible for funding in accordance with EPA’s policy for funding intertribal consortia published in the Federal Register on November 4, 2002, at 67 Fed.
 Reg.
 67181.
 This policy also may be obtained from your Regional Brownfields Contact listed in Section VII.)

 Alaska Native Regional Corporation, Alaska Native Village Corporation, and Metlakatla Indian Community.
 (Alaska Native Regional Corporations and Alaska Native Village Corporations are defined in the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 and following).
-For more information, please refer to the FY23 FAQs.)
+For more information, please refer to the FY24 FAQs.)